 Mrs. Adelaide Chapin: Sigman Byrd’s florist of choice

-On October 1, 1947, Sigman Byrd told his readers that the only florist he’d purchase hydrangeas from would be that of Mrs. Adelaide Chapin.
-Hydrangeas weren’t Mrs. Chapin’s only specialty however, as she tenderly cultivated carmelias, azaleas, plumbago, and magnolia trees, the latter of which spurred her interest in a floral career.
+On October 1, 1947, Sigman Byrd claimed that the only florist he’d purchase hydrangeas from was Mrs. Adelaide Chapin.
+Hydrangeas weren’t Mrs. Chapin’s only specialty; she tenderly cultivated carmelias, azaleas, plumbago, and magnolia trees.
+It was her love for magnolia trees which spurred her interest in a floral career.

 In a lovely vale secluded, where